BlenderCharacters/01.Setup.and.Introduction/README.md

 # The Blender Character Creator
-Our upcoming Udemy course will teach you all you need to know to create rigged characters for video games.
+Our Udemy course will teach you all you need to know to create rigged characters for video games.

 You're welcome to download, fork or do whatever else legal with all the files!